sanyalsunny111/LLM-Inheritune/README.md

 ## Main Result: Training GPT-2 xlarge (1.5B) with OpenWebText-9B tokens

  Model derived using Inheritune converges faster and matches the final validation loss of the full-sized model trained from scratch, despite being smaller.
-Training GPT-2 xlarge vanilla models from scratch and our variants with OpenWebText-9B for 100K steps.}
+Training GPT-2 xlarge vanilla models from scratch and our variants with OpenWebText-9B for 100K steps.

 &nbsp;